Public Records & Services in Antelope

 Frequently Asked Questions

 To register to vote in Antelope, California, residents can register online through the California Secretary of State's website, by mail, or in person at the Sacramento County elections office.
 California requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
-The registration deadline is typically 30 days before an election.
+The standard online and mail registration deadline is 15 days before an election; conditional voter registration is available after that deadline and on Election Day at county election offices and vote centers.
 Voters can verify their registration status and find polling locations through the California Secretary of State's voter lookup tool.
-For local municipal elections in Antelope, contact the Sacramento County Clerk's office for schedules and ballot information.
+For local county and state elections (Antelope is an unincorporated community in Sacramento County and does not hold municipal elections), contact the Sacramento County Clerk's office for schedules and ballot information.

 Property records for Antelope, California are maintained by the Sacramento County Assessor's Office and the Sacramento County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sacramento County, including parcels in Antelope.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Sacramento County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many California counties provide online property record searches through their county websites.
-For in-person requests, visit the Sacramento County offices at the county courthouse.
 The Sacramento County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Antelope, California residents are available through both county and state offices.
 The California Department of Public Health, Vital Records, located in Sacramento, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in California.
 Orders can be placed online, by mail, or in person.
 Locally, the Sacramento County Clerk's office issues marriage licenses and maintains marriage records for Sacramento County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.